PRIDE-Toolsuite/trackhub-creator/README.md

 #### /scripts
 Launching helper scripts for the different pipelines are provided here as either a private or public submodule link, depending on whether they contain sensitive information or not.

+They all have to be called from the application root directory to work correctly, and some of them already contain an HPC job profile definition.

 Some of the scripts already linked to the application (some of them are private, so the corresponding access rights are required)

 ##### commons/helper_functions.sh